Route to the blog:

 https://global.hurtigruten.com/port-to-port/#/

-Here, as the link suggests, you can book a trip from port to port, similar to rail transport.
+As the link suggests, here you can book a trip from port to port, similar to rail travel.
 Since you can book such a partial route without a cabin, the price is a lot cheaper than if you book one of the package tours!
-However, as soon as the trip lasts longer than 23 hours, you must book a cabin.
+However, if the journey takes longer than 23 hours, you must book a cabin.

-So we paid for both of us incl. bicycles from Trondheim to Nesna (17 hours) about CHF 300.
+We paid around CHF 300 for both of us, including bikes, from Trondheim to Nesna (17 hours).

-Attention: The bicycles must be booked separately, either on site at the port or who wants to be completely sure calls the German hotline (+49 4087409353).
-Unfortunately, you can not select them on the website.
+Please note: Bikes must be booked separately, either on site at the port or, if you want to be on the safe side, by calling the German hotline (+49 4087409353).
+Unfortunately, you cannot select them on the website.

-You should bring your own food/drink on board, because a normal beer costs about CHF 11.- on the ship.
+You should bring your own food and drink on board, as a normal beer costs around CHF 11 on the ship.

-There is a luggage room where you can store your bicycle bags and they are also accessible during the ride.
+There is a luggage room where you can store your bike bags and access them during the trip.

-In Nesna, back on our bicycles, the dry, warm and luxurious fun is then already over.
-Completely overtired, we look for the first opportunity to pitch our tent and catch up on a few hours of sleep at the usual 12 degrees and rain.
+Back on our bikes in Nesna, the dry, warm, and luxurious fun is already over.
+Completely exhausted, we look for the first opportunity to pitch our tent and catch up on a few hours of sleep in the usual 12 degrees and rain.

-When a few hours later a voice woke us up with the words “Hello hello, you can’t stay here!” we suspected bad things.
+When a voice woke us a few hours later with the words “Hello hello, you can’t stay here!”, we suspected the worst.

-Thus, in the country with the Everyman’s Right, we actually overlooked a tiny little camping prohibition sign in the wee hours of the morning.
+In the country with the right of public access, we had actually overlooked a tiny little camping prohibition sign in the early hours of the morning.

-So we packed up our seven things in the meanwhile pouring rain and the completely marshy meadow.
+So we packed up our belongings in the pouring rain and the completely soggy meadow.
 On the property (a kind of recreational park with fireplace, etc.) we were then fortunately allowed to seek refuge in a hut and even spend the night in there.
 Even though there was hardly a ray of light in the cold/damp hut with its small windows, we were very grateful for the roof over our heads.

 We hope you had a pleasant August 1 / National Day 🇨🇭!

 The next day we blinked into the sunlight when leaving the hut, is this a hallucination 😄?
-No, in fact, the forecast was for the sun to shine for the next 1 1/2 days.
+No, in fact, the forecast predicted sunshine for the next 1 1/2 days.

 After breakfast, we quickly set off, because we wanted to take full advantage of the sunny hours until noon.
 Unfortunately, Nicole was already not feeling so well at this point, every climb felt like it was a mountain pass to overcome.
 After the chance meeting on the ferry with a friend of Nicole, then nothing went.
 So we decided to pitch the tent a few meters after the ferry station.

-It can’t go on like this – for the third time in a short time, Nicole has a fever and severe bouts of fatigue.
-We decide to consult a doctor, which is not so easy here in the far north, as we will realize…
+Things can’t go on like this—for the third time in a short period, Nicole has a fever and is experiencing severe fatigue.
+We decide to consult a doctor, which is not so easy here in the far north, as we will soon discover…

-First, we check with the insurance company to find out how to proceed.
-More about our travel insurance under Tips and Tricks (How do I deregister from Switzerland as a Swiss citizen?
+First, we check with our insurance company to find out what we need to do.
+For more information about our travel insurance, see Tips and Tricks (How do I deregister from Switzerland as a Swiss citizen?
 What are the advantages?).

-When we told the friendly employee our location, he just said we are not in the ideal place to get sick.
-He could not find a doctor nearby, we should best ask the locals for advice.
+When we told the friendly employee where we were, he simply said that we weren’t in the ideal place to be sick.
+He couldn’t find a doctor nearby and advised us to ask the locals for advice.

-So Beni headed to the nearest supermarket and got the info that in Norway you have to call 116 117 and then you will be connected to the appropriate doctor on duty in the respective region.
+So Beni went to the nearest supermarket and was told that in Norway you have to call 116 117 and you will then be connected to the doctor on duty in your region.
 The first problem was that the number can only be reached via a Norwegian SIM card.
-After several attempts, Beni burst his collar and called the emergency number 113, where we were then connected further.
+After several attempts, Beni lost his temper and called the emergency number 113, where we were then transferred.

-We were redirected two more times until we finally ended up with a doctor.
+We were transferred twice more before we finally reached a doctor.
 Since the practice was 2 1/2 hours by bicycle from us, we asked for an appointment for the next day.
 This would give us enough time to get there.
 The doctor said we would not need an appointment if we can still ride a bike 😂!
 We told him that if we had another option, we would like to avoid that.
 We didn’t find the whole situation so funny, because there are definitely more pleasant things than lying in the tent in pouring rain (partly we could hardly understand him, it was so loud in the tent) and sick in the middle of nowhere.
 Finally, after more than 2 hours on the phone, we got an appointment.

 Nicole felt even worse the next day, the case was clear, we had to organize a ride somehow.
 Beni drove to the ferry station, where he beckoned the first camper to join him.
 He described our situation and the 5-member, extremely nice family from Holland immediately agreed to give us a ride.
 After a mere 30-minute drive and an exciting exchange of travel stories, they delivered us to the practice.
 We are always happy to have our sack knife souvenirs with us as a thank you in such cases – the children were very happy about it.